• Recipes Index

 4. Add butter and vanilla.
 Mix for 2 minutes.

 5. By hand, mix the flour 1 cup at a time until just combined.
-Don't over mix.
+Don't overmix.

 6. Stir in the cranberries until just combined.